 But don’t worry!
 We have some solutions.
 See below.Turn off Wi-Fi on non-Google Wifi router

 To disable Wi-Fi, go into the router’s settings and turn off the wireless option.
-To access your router’s settings, you might have to open an Internet browser to make sure that you're connected to the non-Google Wifi router.
+To access your router’s settings, you might have to open an internet browser, make sure you're connected to the non-Google Wifi router.
 Then open an Internet browser and enter your router’s IP address in the address bar.
 Like this:

-If you want to use both Google Wifi and another router to increase your total Wi-Fi coverage, make sure that the routers are spaced out.
+If you want to use both Google Wifi and another router to increase your total Wi-Fi coverage, make sure the routers are spaced out.
 In fact, the routers should be substantially far apart (being within a few feet of each other won’t help increase your coverage).
 This is tricky since the routers need to be wired together.
-But, as a workaround, you can use a long Ethernet cable or something fancier like a Powerline network adaptor.
+But, as a workaround, you can use a long Ethernet cable or something fancier like a powerline network adapter.

 Other things to keep in mind: